-Secondly, there's a problem of source.
+Secondly, there's a problem of the source.
 When we work with real-time data coming from trackers and sensors, we can predict the upcoming stream and know exactly what data formats we are dealing with.
-In case of semi-structured and unstructured data, we have to handle a variety of multi format sources, datasets with different potential, and thus need a special tool able to sort this cacophony out.
+In the case of semi-structured and unstructured data, we have to handle a variety of multi-format sources, datasets with different potential, and thus need a special tool able to sort this cacophony out.

-Despite proven financial benefits from data intelligence, cost remains one of the major reasons why companies give up on some of their data assets.
+Despite proven financial benefits of big data, cost remains one of the major reasons why companies give up on some of their data assets.

 Often, processing diverse data requires manual effort of narrow specialists to exclude the possibility of mistakes.
 Especially, when the cost of a mistake is high, for example, in case of semi-structured medical records.
 Automating the processing of different data formats may also cost a pretty penny, since it would require integrating various tools and platforms.

-Unstructured and semi-structured data may or may not contain sensitive and discreet information, such as personal and financial details, medical records, even company’s confidential information fragments of which can end up in an email or a Slack message.
-Often, decision makers don't know what important information is hidden inside their datasets, and most importantly, how to identify this information and not to overlook a single bit.
+Unstructured and semi-structured data may or may not contain sensitive and discreet information, such as personal and financial details, medical records, even the company’s confidential information fragments of which can end up in an email or a Slack message.
+Often, decision-makers don't know what important information is hidden inside their datasets, and most importantly, how to identify this information and not to overlook a single bit.

 Today, companies can leverage all the data they need, including internal and third-party assets.
 From the organization and management point of view, it would require building a data strategy, assigning data owners and an analytics team, taking focused security precautions and elaborating a data-driven initiative - a business case that would explain why one needs certain data insights and how to use them.

-From the technology point of view, to leverage all available data, enterprises would need to get over the mentioned barriers and find the tools that would tackle the problems of data - volume, source fragmentation, cost heavy operations and quality control.
-These tools should:
+From the technology point of view, to leverage all available data, enterprises would need to get over the mentioned barriers and find the tools that would tackle the problems of data - volume, source fragmentation, cost-heavy operations and quality control.

 As a result, the solution that meets all the requirements could consistently drive quality content from different types of data, enable enterprises with a reliable source of desired insights and potentially, differentiate a company in the market with the help of an invaluable asset – information.